Automating DAC8 Reporting: Build vs Buy for CASPs in 2026

 Automating DAC8 Reporting

 DAC8 reporting is not a form you fill in once a year.
 It is a recurring data pipeline that has to capture, normalize, and aggregate a full year of activity per reportable user, then emit a schema-valid report.
-Treating it as a year-end filing task is the most common and most expensive mistake.
-This article covers what to automate, where human judgement stays, and how to make the build-vs-buy call.
+This is the mechanics pillar for that pipeline: the three layers it decomposes into, what to automate at each, where human judgement has to stay, and how to make the build-vs-buy call.
+Adjacent articles drill into the pieces — the exact reportable fields, the XML schema and templates, and the penalty exposure that makes data integrity the priority.

 - DAC8 is a pipeline, not a filing.
 Data collection had to be live from 1 January 2026.

-- Three layers: identity/tax-residency (Layer 1), transaction aggregation (Layer 2), output formatting (Layer 3).
+- It decomposes into three layers: identity and tax residency (Layer 1), transaction aggregation (Layer 2), output formatting (Layer 3).

-- Automatable: Layer 2 and Layer 3 largely.
-Not fully automatable: Layer 1 verification and discrepancy-investigation judgement.
+- Layer 2 and Layer 3 automate well.
+Layer 1 verification and discrepancy-investigation judgement do not fully automate.

-- Riskiest to get wrong: Layer 2 data integrity — well-formatted but incomplete reports.
+- The riskiest layer to get wrong is Layer 2 data integrity: well-formatted but incomplete reports.

-- Build vs buy: buy the regulatory-commodity layers, own the part tied to your unique transaction data.
+- On build vs buy: buy the regulatory-commodity layers, own the part tied to your unique transaction data.

 Why "automation" is the wrong frame on its own